atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 Florina was well pleased with this fresh proof of his affection, and said, “Think not, dear prince, that having devoted myself to you, I repent me of my enterprize ;—I beseech you, on the contrary, lofs no time, but continue your course, that we may reciprocally enjoy the desired object of our immortal affections.”

-The prince being uneasy till he had made his princely associates acquainted with his good fortune, requested the princess to make ready for her departure, that they might pursue their voyage to Cecilia. —To Cicilia! said Florina, with astonishment, [162] which Medor observing, desired to know the occasion of that sudden surprize:—to which she replied—since first I heard you mention the name of Cicilia, my present joys hath called to my remembrance my former miseries:—having, for your sake, sequestered myself from all company, and taken up my residence in a desolate castle, there unexpectedly came two strangers from Cicilia at whose earnest request, I informed them of the reason why I had cloistered myself from the world ;—they admired my constancy;—and, in return for some small favours that I afforded them, they protested solemnly to search you out; at least, if you were to be found in the confines of Africa.”
+The prince being uneasy till he had made his princely associates acquainted with his good fortune, requested the princess to make ready for her departure, that they might pursue their voyage to Cecilia.—To Cicilia! said Florina, with astonishment, [162] which Medor observing, desired to know the occasion of that sudden surprize:—to which she replied—since first I heard you mention the name of Cicilia, my present joys hath called to my remembrance my former miseries:—having, for your sake, sequestered myself from all company, and taken up my residence in a desolate castle, there unexpectedly came two strangers from Cicilia at whose earnest request, I informed them of the reason why I had cloistered myself from the world ;—they admired my constancy;—and, in return for some small favours that I afforded them, they protested solemnly to search you out; at least, if you were to be found in the confines of Africa.”

 “And have you not,” replied Medor, “since heard of their adventurous proceedings?”
 [165]

-—No, “said Florina, “which much troubles me, as they were so commpassionate for my sorrows, and admirers of my affections.”
+"No, “said Florina, “which much troubles me, as they were so commpassionate for my sorrows, and admirers of my affections.”

 After making each other acquainted with their sufferings, Florina declared her resolution of accompanying him to Cicilia, or to any part of the world, rather than return to her father’s court.
 “Come, dear prince, said she, let us go from hence, and crown our miseries with the triumph of content—Fortune, you know, is variable, therefore let us lose no time, while an opportunity presents itself—this favour, likewise, I do request, that these staves, who are made your prisoners, may without prejudice, have permission to depart freely, in return for the care and civility shewn me whilst I was their captive.”
 [166]